edgarpf/aws-certified-developer-associate/README.md

 * Auto Scaling groups cannot span across multiple Regions.
 * Dedicated Instances are Amazon EC2 instances that run in a virtual private cloud (VPC) on hardware that's dedicated to a single customer.
 Dedicated Instances that belong to different AWS accounts are physically isolated at a hardware level, even if those accounts are linked to a single-payer account.
 * Time To Live (TTL) for DynamoDB allows you to define when items in a table expire so that they can be automatically deleted from the database.
 TTL is provided at no extra cost as a way to reduce storage usage and reduce the cost of storing irrelevant data without using provisioned throughput.
+* Amazon Cognito identity pools (federated identities) enable you to create unique identities for your users and federate them with identity providers.
+With an identity pool, you can obtain temporary, limited-privilege AWS credentials to access other AWS services.
+* You can use DynamoDB transactions to make coordinated all-or-nothing changes to multiple items both within and across tables.
+Transactions provide atomicity, consistency, isolation, and durability (ACID) in DynamoDB, helping you to maintain data correctness in your applications.
+* ValidateService: ValidateService is the last deployment lifecycle event.
+It is used to verify the deployment was completed successfully.
+* Every time you update an API, you must redeploy the API to an existing stage or to a new stage.
+* EBS volumes are AZ locked.
+* AWS Lambda service does not support Lambda functions that use multi-architecture container images.
+* To deploy a container image to Lambda, the container image must implement the Lambda Runtime API.
+* DynamoDB optionally supports conditional writes for write operations (PutItem, UpdateItem, DeleteItem).
+A conditional write succeeds only if the item attributes meet one or more expected conditions.
+Otherwise, it returns an error.
+* A zonal Reserved Instance provides a capacity reservation in the specified Availability Zone.
+* In CloudFormation, parameters are all independent and cannot depend on each other.
+* The maximum ratio of provisioned IOPS to requested volume size (in GiB) is 50:1.
+So, for a 200 GiB volume size, max IOPS possible is 200*50 = 10000 IOPS.
+* Serverless Application Model (SAM) Templates include several major sections.
+Transform and Resources are the only required sections.
+* With Amazon DynamoDB transactions, you can group multiple actions together and submit them as a single all-or-nothing TransactWriteItems or TransactGetItems operation.
+* To maintain the same number of instances, Amazon EC2 Auto Scaling performs a periodic health check on running instances within an Auto Scaling group.
+When it finds that an instance is unhealthy, it terminates that instance and launches a new one.
+* ```UpdateItem``` action of DynamoDB APIs, edits an existing item's attributes or adds a new item to the table if it does not already exist.
+* Define an appspec.yml file in the root directory in AWS Code Deploy.
+* The --dry-run option checks whether you have the required permissions for the action, without actually making the request, and provides an error response.
+If you have the required permissions, the error response is DryRunOperation, otherwise, it is UnauthorizedOperation.
+* Delay queues let you postpone the delivery of new messages to a queue for several seconds, for example, when your consumer application needs additional time to process messages.
+If you create a delay queue, any messages that you send to the queue remain invisible to consumers for the duration of the delay period.
+The default (minimum) delay for a queue is 0 seconds.
+The maximum is 15 minutes.
+* Amazon Cognito Sync is an AWS service and client library that enables cross-device syncing of application-related user data.
+You can use it to synchronize user profile data across mobile devices and the web without requiring your own backend.
+* While AWS KMS does support sending data up to 4 KB to be encrypted directly, envelope encryption can offer significant performance benefits.
+When you encrypt data directly with AWS KMS it must be transferred over the network.
+Envelope encryption reduces the network load since only the request and delivery of the much smaller data key go over the network.
+* When you create a VPC endpoint for DynamoDB, any requests to a DynamoDB endpoint within the Region (for example, dynamodb.us-west-2.amazonaws.com) are routed to a private DynamoDB endpoint within the Amazon network.
+* You can configure Application Auto Scaling to manage provisioned concurrency on a schedule or based on utilization.
+Use scheduled scaling to increase provisioned concurrency in anticipation of peak traffic.
+To increase provisioned concurrency automatically as needed, use the Application Auto Scaling API to register a target and create a scaling policy.
+* AWS Security Token Service (AWS STS) is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users that you authenticate (federated users).
+However, it is not supported by API Gateway.
+* When you use the root user to manage CloudFront key pairs, you can only have up to two active CloudFront key pairs per AWS account.
+* There are no message limits for storing in SQS, but 'in-flight messages' do have limits.
+Make sure to delete messages after you have processed them.
+* Here is the correct way of reusing SSH keys in your AWS Regions:
+  * Generate a public SSH key (.pub) file from the private SSH key (.pem) file.
+  * Set the AWS Region you wish to import to.
+  * Import the public SSH key into the new Region.
+* One read capacity unit represents one strongly consistent read per second for an item up to 4 KB in size.
+If you need to read an item that is larger than 4 KB, DynamoDB will need to consume additional read capacity units.
 *